hailo-ai/hailo_model_zoo/docs/GETTING_STARTED.rst

 TFRecord to NPY conversion
 ----------------------------

-In some situations you might want to convert the tfrecord file to npy file (for example, when explicitly using the Dataflow Compiler for quantization).
-In order to do so, run the command:
+There may be situations, where one might want to convert the tfrecord file to an npy file (for example, when explicitly using the Dataflow Compiler for quantization).
+To do so, run the command:

 .. code-block::